 Victor Polster is radiant, conveying Lara’s inner world with a delicately nuanced performance.
 One of the film’s many poignant moments is when Lara brings her younger brother Milo to school and the teacher asks: “Are you his sister?”
-Her happiness at this simple question, this symbol of acceptance, the knowledge that she passes, shines in her eyes.
+Her happiness at this simple question, this symbol of acceptance, shines in her eyes.

 Watching Lara in her daily life at home, in school, in ballet class, I did not see a boy transitioning into a girl, I saw a girl with a penis.
 Which brings me to another difficult aspect of this film: underage nudity.
 I have many concerns about the film industry’s exploitation of young people, who have not yet achieved the maturity I deem necessary to make decisions about what they are comfortable with doing on film, and the long-range implications of their decisions.
 Yet at the same time, body image is such a central issue to this film, that I cannot deny the compelling impact of Lara’s gaze as she looks at her body.
 Quandary.